 were common, even among the names of the most literate people.
 Known variations of the Donyngton family name include Donnington, Donington, Donnyngton, Donyngton and many more.

 Early Notables of the Donyngton family (pre 1700)

 Notables of this surname at this time include: Thomas Donington, B. Decr. (died 1532), Dean of York and Southwell.
-"Donington was formally instituted to Aughton by Cardinal Wolsey, as legate 'a latere,' and had, it would appear, obtained possession, but on the Feast of the Assumption, when prepared to say mass...
-Another 94 words (7 lines of text) are included under the topic Early Donyngton Notables in all our PDF Extended History products and printed products wherever possible.
+"Donington was formally instituted to Aughton by Cardinal Wolsey, as legate 'a latere,' and had, it would appear, obtained possession, but on the Feast of the Assumption, when prepared to say mass and preach the word of God, was ousted by Brian Moorcroft.
+The latter was chaplain of Edward Molyneux, rector of Sefton, described...
+Another 72 words (5 lines of text) are included under the topic Early Donyngton Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Donyngton family to the New World and Oceana